 History and Notable Players

 It arises from the Grünfeld Defence, Russian System.
-Among the most prolific practitioners on the White side are Ivan Farago (51 games), Zdenko Kozul (46 games), Gennadi Sosonko (46 games).
-On the Black side, notable exponents include Peter Svidler (32 games), Lubomir Ftacnik (31 games), Vlastimil Jansa (24 games).
+Among the most prolific White practitioners are Ivan Farago (51 games), Zdenko Kozul (46 games), Gennadi Sosonko (46 games).
+Black-side regulars include Peter Svidler (32 games), Lubomir Ftacnik (31 games), Vlastimil Jansa (24 games).

 Main Lines and Variations